Breaking News | OPEC and allies to meet to thrash out cuts deal

 The members of the OPEC group of oil producers will meet with their allies Thursday to see if they can reach an accord on extending production cuts over the coming months.

-The video-conference meeting, scheduled to start at 1300 GMT was delayed from Tuesday and comes after three days of inconclusive discussions among the 13 members of OPEC proper.
+The video-conference meeting was pushed back from Tuesday and comes after three days of inconclusive discussions among the 13 members of OPEC proper.

 Observers say the postponement points to an agreement being harder to reach than initially thought.